by Kate Richards

 The case for cleaning up these bailing pens, auction floors and owner dumping at tracks while offering a legitimate alternative to ‘culling’ these unwanted horses has to be the responsibility of fans and professionals alike and not in a benign, off-handed way.
 Moreover, given the volumes of testaments to the therapy provided by service horses the Veterans Association would be well served to establish housing and training facilities for the vast numbers of its soldiers returning from war zones with PTSD.
 Those ballooning numbers are startling.
 The NTWO is an excellent model with no Congressional investigation as to ‘how to’ required.

-Slaughter is not a new development.
+Horse slaughter is not a new development.
 It is as old as a Kentucky hard boot.
 The salient issue is that even from the most cynical of forecasts, the damage to the sport and its very existence is on the horizon.